 This page created 2 August 2014, and last modified: 26 September 2014 (Jones commentary added)

-The first of the pseudocomitatenses units in the Magister Peditum's infantry roster is listed as the Legio Prima Alpina; it is assigned his Italian command under the name Iulia Alpina.
-Its shield pattern in various manuscripts, under the label Alpini, is as shown below:
+The second of the pseudocomitatenses units in the Magister Peditum's infantry roster is called the Legio Secunda Iulia Alpina; it is assigned to the command of the Comes Illyricum under the name Secunda Iulia.
+Its shield pattern in various manuscripts is as shown below:

-The name Iulia Alpina would appear to refer to the Julian Alps, and this unit is clearly the first of a series of three legions with the same thematic name; there is also a Secunda Iulia Alpina, another pseudocomitatenses legion, serving under the Comes Illyricum; and a Tertia Iulia Alpina, a comitatenses legion, but also serving in the Magister Peditum's Italian command (Jones, p 99 of his 3rd volume, instead thought it referred to one of Constantine I's sons: Julius Crispus, Julis Constantius, or Julius Constantine).
+The name Iulia Alpina would appear to refer to the Julian Alps, and this unit is clearly the first of a series of three legions with the same thematic name; there is also a Prima Iulia Alpina, another pseudocomitatenses legion, serving in the Magister Peditum's Italian command; and a Tertia Iulia Alpina, a comitatenses legion, also serving in the Magister Peditum's Italian command (Jones, p 99 of his 3rd volume, instead thought it referred to one of Constantine I's sons: Julius Crispus, Julis Constantius, or Julius Constantine).
 These units obviously once belonged to the now-defunct command of the Comes Italiae; their shield patterns are shown together below, using the patterns taken from the Paris manuscript show:

 Legio III Iulia Alpina, being a comitatenses unit, seems to have been given a "different" pattern from the other two; it may be the patterns shown for the First and Second are their "original" ones from when they were under the command of the Comes Italiae.